CDL-Quantum/CohortProject_2022/Week3_Shor/README.md

 The mapping to optimisation problem suggests potential to utilise quantum annealers for its solving.
 Here we explore CSP-based factoring on the quantum annealer and further comment on the Jiag et.al paper and its limitation.

-In the [Factoring_CSP notebook](Factoring_CSP.ipynb) we explored early mapping of factoring problem to Constraints Satisfaction Problem following ( https://www.dwavesys.com/media/l0tjzis2/14-1002a_b_tr_boosting_integer_factorization_via_quantum_annealing_offsets.pdf ) and solving it on the DWave machine.
+In [challenge3_calculations.ipynb](./Calculations/challenge3_calculations.ipynb) we explored early mapping of factoring problem to Constraints Satisfaction Problem following ( https://www.dwavesys.com/media/l0tjzis2/14-1002a_b_tr_boosting_integer_factorization_via_quantum_annealing_offsets.pdf ) and solving it on the DWave machine.

 Here the global multiplication constraint that product of two numbers $a$ and $b$ should result in $p$ translates to bitwise multiplication constraints, i.e. $C_{\Lambda}(a_{0}, b_{0}, p_{0})$  and can be represented via AND logical gate.
 This results in mapping the initial problem to a corresponding logical circuit.
 For example, for 3-bit numbers $a$ and $b$ this translates in the following circuit.